whg-training/statistics-course/2_Statistical_modelling_I:Introduction/practicals/malaria_exposure/1000Genomes_genome_wide_comparison.md

-## Calibration / model checking for the O blood group finding
+## Model checking the malaria exposure finding

-In class we analysed this table:
+Consider the following table from [https://science.sciencemag.org/content/348/6235/711](Egan et al Science 2015):

 ```
                                         rs60822373 G allele        rs60822373 C allele
-non-exposed populations             1965        1
+unexposed populations (Europeans)                      1965        1
-malaria-exposed populations          707        17
+malaria-exposed populations (Africans).
+707        17
 ```

+It can be loaded in R like this:
 ```
 theTable = matrix(
     c(